How Are Educators Implementing Exact Path in U.S. Schools and Districts Today?

 Tiered intervention is another common program focus where Exact Path is a great fit.
 Often, schools or districts have a response to intervention (RTI) or multi-tiered system of support (MTSS) plan in place, and they want to leverage Exact Path to provide tier 2 or tier 3 intervention and remediation for students.
 Educators leveraging this model really want to take personalized learning a step further, augmenting their current techniques to track against specific goals or objectives and then to show growth over time using the diagnostic assessment.

 Presently, I work with a school in southern California that uses Exact Path as part of its anticipatory set for its intervention model.
 Every day, when students begin their station rotation, they get a chance to leverage Exact Path as a part of their remediation.
 One of the interesting things that this school’s leadership team has employed is that they’ve turned using Exact Path into an incentive-based program that students can earn extra time on.
-That shift has helped foster motivated students who want to work on their individual improvement plants.
+That shift has helped foster motivated students who want to work on their individual improvement plans.

 - Classroom Assessment